steelbreeze/state.js/docs/state.md

 **instance**: `IActiveStateConfiguration`, The state machine instance.

 **Returns**: `boolean`, True if the message triggered a state transition.

+### fsm.StateMachine.isComplete(instance)

+Test a state machine instance to see if is it deemed to be complete.
+A state machine is complete if all its regions are complete; a region is complete if their current state is a final state.

+**Parameters**

+**instance**: `IActiveStateConfiguration`, The state machine instance.

+**Returns**: `boolean`, True if the state machine instance is complete.

 ### fsm.StateMachine.accept(visitor, arg1, arg2, arg3, arg4)